Myndex/apca-w3/docs/README.md

 * Separate weighting for normal and reverse polarity (dark text on light background vs light text on dark, aka dark mode.)
 * Estimation and weighting of light adaptation for perceptual uniformity in a common "standard observer" model (see below).
 * Spatial frequency considerations for font weight as part of calculations and further defined in a lookup table.
 (I.e. values Lc 60 and higher are weighted for fonts less than 24px, values less than Lc60 are weighted for large fonts and non text).
-* Lookup table can be customised for different languages/character sets.
+* Lookup table can be customized for different languages/character sets.

 -----
 ### [LIVE VERSION](https://www.myndex.com/APCA/)